News & Events

 1) Health savings account, or HSA, 2) Flexible spending account, or FSA

 Our foundation offers a Sliding Scale Program that offers our somatic movement therapeutic and adaptive services to help you recover from past or present trauma and/or toxic stress life experiences.
 Please refer to the posted material below to find out “What is Yoga Therapy?, and for more information and scheduling appointments please email or call/text 210-334-9642.
-You can book appointments directly on our booking app link below.
+You can book appointments directly on our booking site on the side bar.